j0n3lson/codenext-clubs-linux-admin/solutions/10/readme.md

 Generally, cryptography is focused on 4 key areas:

-1. Confidentiality: If Bob sent a message to Alice then *only* Alice should be able to read it.
+1. **Confidentiality**: If Bob sent a message to Alice then *only* Alice should be able to read it.

-2. Integrity: If Bob sends a message, Alice needs to be sure that someone else didn't change the message (either when it was sent over the network or when it was stored on a computer someplace).
+2. **Integrity**: If Bob sends a message, Alice needs to be sure that someone else didn't change the message (either when it was sent over the network or when it was stored on a computer someplace).

-3. Non-Repudidation: If Alice sends a message to Bob, she shouldn't be able to claim later that it wasn't her who sent it.
+3. **Non-Repudidation**: If Alice sends a message to Bob, she shouldn't be able to claim later that it wasn't her who sent it.

-4. Authentication: Both Bob and Alice should be able to confirm each other's identity when talking to each other.
+4. **Authentication**: Both Bob and Alice should be able to confirm each other's identity when talking to each other.

 Confidentiality and Integrity and integrity are among the most important